Albacete Balompié: Financial struggles and Iniesta's rescue (2010–2013)

+Recent years: Instability and Copa del Rey success (2014–present)

 In 2014, Albacete returned to the Segunda División, but was relegated two seasons later after finishing the season in the 21st position.
 The club again returned to the Segunda División in the 2016–17 season after winning against Valencia Mestalla in the last round of the promotion play-offs.
 Albacete finished the 2018–19 season in 4th position of the Segunda División, but then lost to RCD Mallorca in the La Liga play-offs and remained in Segunda División for the 2019–20 season.
 On next season, Albacete finished last in second division and were relegated to the third division.
 Thus ending their four-years stay in the second division.

 Albacete were promoted to Segunda in the 2021–22 Primera RFEF season playoffs, after defeating Deportivo de La Coruña at the Estadio Riazor.
 The team came back from a 1–0 deficit, winning 2-1 with a goal in extra time.

+On 14 January 2026, Albacete reached the Copa del Rey quarter-finals for the first time since they reached the semi-finals in the 1994–95 season; they won 3–2 against La Liga club Real Madrid (who were runners-up in 2024–25) in the 2025–26 round of 16.